Bassiuz/fluctuator-simulator/README.md

 ### Enlightened Tutor
 Enlightened Tutor can make you find your fluctuator faster, however this has some problems:
 - You only have 5 white sources, which is not really enough to consistenlty cast it.
 - As said before, every non-cycling card you put in your deck costs you an average of 0.8 turns.
-The consistency you gain by adding a Enlightened Tutor will not weigh up agaisnt the slow down you get in your combo turns.
+The consistency you gain by adding a Enlightened Tutor will not weigh up against the slow down you get in your combo turns.